Wills, Trusts & Probate

 What is the difference between a living will and a durable power of attorney for healthcare?

-If you do not have a healthcare directive in California, decisions about your medical treatment may be made by family members or healthcare providers according to default state laws.
-This can lead to uncertainty, disputes, or decisions that do not reflect your preferences.
-Without a directive, your loved ones may face emotional stress and legal challenges.
-Establishing a healthcare directive provides clarity and control over your care in advance.
+If you do not have a healthcare directive, medical decisions may be made by family members or healthcare providers according to default state rules, which can lead to uncertainty or outcomes that do not reflect your preferences.
+Lack of a directive can also result in delays or disputes among loved ones.
+Creating a directive provides clarity about your treatment preferences and designates a decision maker, reducing the emotional and legal burden on family members and helping ensure care aligns with your values.

 Leave a Reply